inigo-irigaray/CNN-Image-Classifier-PyTorch/README.md

 # 6. How to use?

-For use, the repository should be cloned or downloaded.
-Running the main-classifier.py on the Terminal processes the image dataset given.
-To use the algorithms on other images the user must make a minor change in main-classifier.py in the variable that keeps the directory of the files to be classified.
-And then, the program should run smoothly and deliver the expected results.
+To use the model, clone or download this repository.
+Create the image dataset you need to classify.
+Run first the train.py file with all the train inputs detailed above, and then do the same for the predict.py.

 # 7. License.